YinJC/uk-tex-faq/FAQ-euro.md

----
-layout: page
-title: Typesetting the Euro sign
+# Typesetting the Euro sign
----

 The European currency ''Euro'' (&#x20ac;) is represented by a symbol of somewhat dubious design, but it's an important currency and